peacemind/ComposeBasic/README.md

 # ComposeBasic
 JetPack Compose basic codelab.

-This is basic codelab for JetPack Compose.
+This is basic codelab for JetPack Compose include the column, layout and theme.